Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 However, those who already receive it will continue to do so.
 Also those who have pre-registered can enter the scheme if their system is installed within one year.

-The FiT is to be partly replaced by a new Smart Export Guarantee, to be introduced in January 2020 (see also Smart Export Guarantee Order).
+The FiT has been partly replaced by a new Smart Export Guarantee, introduced in January 2020.

 The Smart Export Guarantee is not actually a subsidy, but a guarantee of (supposedly) fair return for electricity exported to the grid.